Becoming a Family Nurse Practitioner:

 - Renewing your certification every five years.

 Other fees and requirements may apply.
-Always check with your state’s board of nursing to be sure you are capable of meeting licensure requirements.
+Always check with your state’s board of nursing to be sure you are capable of meeting licensure and certification requirements.

 Full Practice, Reduced Practice, or Restricted Practice?